Captain-Tommy/Portfolio-Website/README.md

 # Portfolio-Website

-This repository contains the code for my personal portfolio website.
-It is designed to showcase my work, skills, and experience in the field of UI/UX Design, Tech, and Web Development.
-The website highlights my past projects and provides a detailed view of the design and development processes.
+Thank you for the clarification!
+Here’s the updated README with the specific images listed in the images/ folder, and without the LICENSE file:

+Portfolio Website

+Welcome to my personal portfolio website repository!
+This site showcases my skills, projects, and experience in a modern, clean design.
+It’s built using HTML, CSS, and JavaScript with a focus on UI/UX Design.

 🚀 Features

-	•	Hero Section: Engaging introduction with a clean, modern design to present the user’s name and profile.
+✨ Engaging Hero Section
+Introduces the user with a visually striking design and personal branding.

+🎨 Interactive About Section
-	•	About Section: A brief overview of the user’s experience, skills, and interests, with interactive stats and skills showcase.
+Displays bio, skills, and interactive stats that highlight experience and tech proficiency.

+💼 Project Gallery
-	•	Project Gallery: Interactive display of various projects with detailed descriptions and tech stack.
+An interactive grid showcasing various projects with detailed views and tech stacks.

+⚡ Smooth Scroll
-	•	Smooth Scrolling: Implemented smooth scrolling with the Lenis library for a seamless user experience.
+Enhanced user experience with smooth scrolling powered by the Lenis library.

-	•	Responsive Design: Fully responsive design that adjusts beautifully across devices (mobile, tablet, and desktop).
-	•	Project Popups: Clicking on a project card brings up a detailed view of the project in a modal popup, showcasing the tech stack, description, and a link to the live project.
+📱 Fully Responsive
+Optimized design for desktop, tablet, and mobile devices.

+🔍 Project Popups
+Click on any project card to view detailed project descriptions, tech stacks, and external links.

 🧑‍💻 Technologies Used

-	•	Frontend: HTML5, CSS3, JavaScript
-	•	UI/UX Tools: Figma, Adobe XD
+Frontend	Design Tools	Libraries
-	•	Libraries: Lenis (smooth scrolling), FontAwesome (icons)
+HTML5	Figma	Lenis (smooth scroll)
-	•	Design: Responsive design with modern UI/UX principles
-	•	Animations: Smooth transitions, hover effects, and interactive features
+CSS3	Adobe XD, Photoshop	FontAwesome (icons) JavaScript

-🏗️ Project Structure
+📑 Project Structure

-	•	index.html: The main HTML file containing the structure of the portfolio.
-	•	styles.css: Custom CSS for styling the portfolio, including layouts, animations, and responsiveness.
-	•	script.js: JavaScript functionality to control dynamic interactions such as smooth scrolling, popup modals, and scroll animations.
+├── index.html        # Main HTML structure
+├── styles.css        # Custom styling
+├── script.js         # JavaScript functionalities
+├── images/           # Folder for images used in the portfolio │   ├── Photoroom%20Mar%2023.png # Hero section image
+│   └── dyapa.png             # Profile image
+└── README.md           # Project documentation

 🧑‍🎨 Design Principles

-The design follows a minimalist, clean style that focuses on usability and aesthetics.
-The use of hover effects, interactive elements, and smooth transitions enhances the user experience, ensuring that visitors engage with the content in an intuitive and enjoyable manner.
+The portfolio is designed with minimalism in mind, focusing on a clean and modern aesthetic.
+Key design features include:
+	•	Interactive Hover Effects: Smooth transitions to enhance user interaction.
+	•	Modal Popups: For detailed views of each project.
+	•	Responsive Layouts: Ensuring a great experience across all devices.

 🛠️ How To Use

 1. Clone this repository:

 git clone https://github.com/yourusername/portfolio.git

 2. Navigate to the project folder:

 cd portfolio

-	3. Open the index.html file in your browser to view the portfolio.
+3. Open index.html in your browser:

 open index.html

-	4. Optionally, customize the content to match your own personal information and project details.

-🌟 Key Features

-	•	Tech Stack Showcase: Display of technologies and tools I have worked with, including C, C++, Python, and various UI/UX tools.
-	•	Interactive Project Details: View detailed descriptions of projects, technologies used, and external links to project resources or live demos.
-	•	Timeline for Education and Experience: A timeline that highlights educational milestones and professional experiences in a visually engaging manner.

-📑 License

-This project is open-source and available under the MIT License.
+🧑‍🎨 Live Demo

+Feel free to check out a live demo of the portfolio website at the link below:
+•	Live Demo Link

+✨ Acknowledgements

+•	FontAwesome for providing amazing icons.
+•	Lenis for smooth scrolling.
+•	Figma & Adobe XD for crafting the design.